How to Improve Self-Awareness

 <div id="three">

-We can set achievable goals: we understand our strengths and weaknesses and are better at setting realistic expectations.
+We can set achievable goals.
+We understand our strengths and weaknesses and are better at setting realistic expectations.
 E.g., you might be good at strategy formulation but poor at execution.
 This will assist you in identifying people to execute your ideas.

-We Identify skills to learn: If your introspection reveals that you lack a vital skill such as public speaking and your job entails this, you’ll be able to address this gap before you need it.
+We identify skills to learn.
+If your introspection reveals that you lack a vital skill such as public speaking and your job entails this, you’ll be able to address this gap before you need it.

-We make Better Decisions: We often make the best choices when we know where our limits lie.
+We make better decisions.
+We often make the best choices when we know where our limits lie.
 This enables us to avoid making emotional decisions that often lead to regrets.

 We become better leaders.
 When we boost self-awareness, we become better leaders as we can manage varied emotions and develop an environment where team members can focus on goals.
 This way, we can effect change in the workplace.